 - DMS Schedule to be synchronised with the latest header data from the NAR.

 A user must be able to initiate the reconciliation process on a NAR basis.
+Refer to Outstanding Issue # 15 as further discussion is required.

 Developer Note: In discussion with the business it was suggested that it would be good if the system could generate a report to show which NAR’s are out of synch, then Synchronise the NAR on an individual basis.
 There is no requirement for a bulk synch tool.